-Our recipe for the famous Punjabi corn meal bread.
-The name makki di roti literally means “roti made from cornmeal”.
-The breads are made from an unleavened dough that is rolled out and cooked on a tava or griddle.
+Our recipe for the famous Punjabi cornmeal roti.
+The name makki ki roti literally means “roti made from cornmeal”.
+These flatbreads are made from an unleavened maize flour dough that is rolled out and cooked on a tava or griddle.

-These roti are harder to prepare than most of the other breads because the dough is less adhesive than wheat dough, which makes it difficult to handle.
+These roti are harder to prepare than most of the other flatbreads because the cornmeal dough is less adhesive than wheat dough, which makes it difficult to handle.
 The finished product is noticeably thicker and heavier than other roti.

 When rolling these out they can stick or break.
 Consider rolling them out between greaseproof paper sheets.
 Some of the recipes in my grandmother’s book suggested the cook should use her hands to flatten out the bread instead of rolling.

 You may see cracks forming in the roti when rolling or starting cook.
 Wet your fingers and gently close the crack by pushing from the edges of the crack.

 There are many variations to this recipe.
 This version uses carom seeds or ajwain.
 Another favourite is to replace the carom seeds with fenugreek leaves.
 Made this way it is called makki methi ki roti.
 Use the same recipe as below but substitute four tablespoons of finely chopped fenugreek leaves for the carom seeds.
 If you cannot get fresh fenugreek leaves, use one tablespoon of dried leaves, as their flavour is much more intense than fresh leaves.

 Taking it even further is the Rajasthani tikkar, which I will post shortly.
 This has onions, ginger, garlic and chilli cooked into the roti.
 They even have something like a pizza with added tomato – again the subject of another post.